facenamvps/v-lawyer-docs/README.md

 # V-Lawyer Documentation

-Official documentation for V-Lawyer Platform - AI-powered legal intelligence for developers.
+Official documentation for V-Lawyer Platform - AI-powered legal intelligence for lawyers, developers, and legal professionals.

 ## 🚀 Deployment to Vercel